Plan your visit to the Hermitage Palace

 Accessibility

 Visitors with a companion card from Disabled People’s Organisation Denmark can bring a carer/companion free of charge.
-You will need to present the companion card when you arrive.
+Please present the companion card when you arrive.

 Please contact us well in advance of your visit.

-The Hermitage Palace has a lot of stairs and no elevator.
-Therefore, the palace is not suitable for visits if you have difficulty walking or use a walker or wheelchair.
+The Hermitage Palace has many stairs and no lift.
+Thus, the palace is not suitable for visitors who have limited mobility or use a walking frame or wheelchair.

-If you have mobility issues, please contact us before booking your ticket.
-We recommend that this inquiry be made well in advance of your desired visit to the Hermitage Palace.
+If you have limited mobility please contact us before booking your ticket.
+We recommend that you get in touch well in advance of your intended visit to the Hermitage Palace.

-There are chairs around the castle, so you can take a rest during your visit.
+Throughout the palace, there are chairs where you can take a rest during your visit.

 Guide dogs and assistance dogs accompanying their owner are allowed throughout the palace.
 To qualify, the dog must be a trained assistance dog with a vest or other accessory clearly marked ‘Assistance dog’ or similar.
 The dog must be kept on a leash throughout your visit.